achorg/ach2025-website/en/program.md

 ### 10:00am - 11:15am EDT
 * #2A: Reflecting on Making DH Work for Us: Labor, Care, and Careers
-* #2B: Critical Approcahes to Extended Reality
+* #2B: Critical Approaches to Extended Reality

 ### 11:30am - 1:30pm EDT
-* #3A: Opening Remarks and Keynote Roundtable: Accessibiliy and Digital Scholarship
+* #3A: Opening Remarks and Keynote Roundtable: Accessibility and Digital Scholarship

 ### 1:45pm - 2:45pm EDT
 * #4A: ACH General Membership Meeting